 We found 5 family medicine practitioners who accept Blue Cross Blue Shield Catastrophic near Kenedy, TX.

-Dr. John Ryan works as a family practitioner.
-He studied medicine at Autonomous University of Nuevo Leon Faculty of Medicine.
-He takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
+Dr. John Ryan is a physician who specializes in family medicine.
+He is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
+He graduated from Autonomous University of Nuevo Leon Faculty of Medicine.

-Dr. Carlos Salazar works as a general practitioner and family practice physician.
-He accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-Dr. Salazar studied medicine at Central University of Ecuador and Central University of the Caribbean School of Medicine.
+Dr. Carlos Salazar's areas of specialization are general practice and family medicine.
+He takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+He studied medicine at Central University of Ecuador and Central University of the Caribbean School of Medicine.

 Conditions / Treatments